-Summer is an interesting topic in Scotland; it never truly comes.
+Summer is an interesting season in Scotland; it never truly comes.
 It’s a mere stroke of luck if you get a summery day and the Scottish accept that!
 Of course its harder to accept if you are used to your 3-month serving of summer south of the border, no matter how hot, humid and clammy it can become!
 But this is Scottish weather, and it rains here everyday- this is what keeps it so beautifully green remember?!

 I don’t have a garden so-to-speak but I was tempted to do a spot of weeding outside the flats in the communal rear garden, just enough for my 3-year old to ride her trike more freely.
 Gardening has never much interested me before although I appreciate a beautifully tended garden and I loved sitting out in the garden I grew up in.